United States and weapons of mass destruction: Chemical weapons

 In late 1969, President Richard Nixon unilaterally renounced the first use of chemical weapons (as well as all methods of biological warfare).
 He issued a unilateral decree halting production and transport of chemical weapons which remains in effect.
 From 1967 to 1970 in Operation CHASE, the U.S. disposed of chemical weapons by sinking ships laden with the weapons in the deep Atlantic.
 The U.S. began to research safer disposal methods for chemical weapons in the 1970s, destroying several thousand tons of mustard gas by incineration and nearly 4,200 tons of nerve agent by chemical neutralization.

 The U.S. entered the Geneva Protocol in 1975 (the same time it ratified the Biological Weapons Convention).
 This was the first operative international treaty on chemical weapons to which the U.S. was party.
 Stockpile reductions began in the 1980s, with the removal of some outdated munitions and destruction of the entire stock of BZ beginning in 1988.
 In 1990, destruction of chemical agents stored on Johnston Atoll in the Pacific began, seven years before the Chemical Weapons Convention (CWC) came into effect.
 In 1986, President Ronald Reagan began removal of the U.S. stockpile of chemical weapons from Germany (see Operation Steel Box).

 In 1991, President George H. W. Bush unilaterally committed the U.S. to destroying all chemical weapons and renounced the right to chemical weapon retaliation.

 In 1993, the U.S. signed the CWC, which required the destruction of all chemical weapon agents, dispersal systems, chemical weapons production facilities by 2012.
 Both Russia and U.S. missed the CWC's extended deadline of April 2012 to destroy all of their chemical weapons.
 The United States destroyed 89.75% of the original stockpile of nearly 31,100 metric tons (30,609 long tons) of nerve and mustard agents under the terms of the treaty.
-Chemical weapons destruction resumed in 2015 with expected completion by 2023.
-The country's last stockpile is at the Blue Grass Army Depot in Kentucky.
+Chemical weapons destruction resumed in 2015.
+The country's last stockpile was at the Blue Grass Army Depot in Kentucky.
+The U.S. destroyed its final chemical weapon on July 7, 2023.
+The final weapon to be destroyed was a sarin nerve agent-filled M55 rocket.
+The total cost for the program to destroy chemical weapons was $40 billion.